CULT of the HARVESTER of EYES

 (Marvel Tarot#1 (fb) - BTS) - The Cult of the Harvester of Eyes was originally formed to hunt down and kill followers of Agamotto.

-(Defenders I#58 (fb) - BTS) - Centuries ago the Ancient One defeated with the Eye of Agamotto the Cult of Harvesters of Eyes.
+(Defenders I#58 (fb) - BTS) - Centuries ago, the Ancient One (Yao) defeated the Cult of the Harvesters of Eyes with the Eye of Agamotto.

-(Marvel Spotlight I#33) - The Cult recruited Eric Simon Payne, a former soldier and hitman, to act as a Reaper of Souls, or assassin.
-They helped awaken his telepathic powers, equipped him with a Shadow-Cloak (through which he could teleport to other dimensions and draw forth other-dimensional weapons).
-Calling himself Devil-Slayer, Payne acted as their assassin, learned their tactics, and discovered the location of their dark retreat.
+(Marvel Spotlight I#33 (fb) - BTS) - The Cult recruited Eric Simon Payne, a former soldier and hit-man, to act as a Reaper of Souls.
+They helped awaken his telepathic powers, and equipped him with a Shadow-Cloak (through which he could teleport to other dimensions, and draw forth extradimensional weapons).
+Calling himself Devil-Slayer, Payne acted as the Cult's assassin, learned their tactics, and discovered the location of their dark retreat.

 (Marvel Spotlight I#33 (fb)) - When Devil-Slayer defected from the Cult after learning their true purposes, the Cult sent a death squad of demon assassins (and possibly a demogorge) to apprehend him.
-After an unrevealed attempt to reclaim him in Jamaica, they pursued him to New York where he planned to say goodbye to his ex-wife, Cory Payne.
-The demons arrived there first and replaced the staff at New Grace Hospital where she worked with demon duplicates.
+After an unrevealed attempt to reclaim him in Jamaica, they pursued him to New York City, where he planned to say goodbye to his ex-wife Cory Payne; but the demons arrived first at New Grace Hospital, where Cory worked, and replaced the staff with demon duplicates.

-(Marvel Spotlight I#33) - At the hospital, Devil-Slayer did battle with Deathlok, a future cyborg, thinking Deathlok was a demon.
-While the two of them continued their battle in another dimension, the demons revealed themselves to Cory Payne and planned on murdering her to get revenge on Devil-Slayer.
-Devil-Slayer and Deathlok came back and battled the demons, causing the demons to flee with vows of revenge.
+(Marvel Spotlight I#33) - At the hospital, Devil-Slayer did battle with the futuristic cyborg Deathlok, thinking Deathlok was a demon.
+While the two of them continued their fight in another dimension, the demons revealed themselves to Cory Payne and planned on murdering her to get revenge on Devil-Slayer.
+But Devil-Slayer and Deathlok came back and battled the demons, causing the demons to flee with vows of revenge.

-(Defenders I#59 (fb)) - Vera Gemini conceived a plot to speed Xenogenesis.
-By using Dr. Strange's Eye of Agamotto, she could open a portal that would allow the demons direct access to the Earth via the astral plane.
+(Defenders I#59 (fb)) - Vera Gemini conceived a plot to accelerate Xenogenesis--by using Dr. Strange's Eye of Agamotto, she could open a portal that would allow the demons direct access to Earth via the astral plane.

 (Defenders I#59) - Once Belathauzer was resurrected, he took on the human form of an Air Force base commander.
 Dr. Strange tracked down the Eye on the astral plane, but Vera had already used it and demons began manifesting themselves.
 Caught up in the spell, Dr. Strange's form merged with some of the demons.
 Meanwhile, Devil-Slayer arrived at the Cult's headquarters and was attacked by the Agent of Fortune.